-On May 10, 2017, the Company entered into an agreement to acquire Lithium X Energy Corp.'s ("Lithium X") subsidiaries holding certain Clayton Valley properties and property options.
+On May 10, 2017, the Company entered into an agreement to acquire Lithium X Energy Corp.'s ("Lithium X") subsidiaries holding certain Clayton Valley properties and property options and to consolidate the claims with the GeoXplor claims under a revised option agreement.
 The transaction resulted in 100% acquisition of three subsidiaries, 1056625 B.C.
 Ltd., 1061582 B.C.
 Ltd. and LT Capital Holdings, LLC.